miki151/keeperrl_wiki/Gameplay/Roguelike.md

 Obvious when you think about it.
 If your party is struggling with a particular enemy, try a different approach.
 Don't be afraid to retreat all the way back to base and regroup if necessary.

-Take Advantage of Terrain:
+Take advantage of terrain:

 Use the terrain to your advantage in combat.
 Position your characters behind cover, and draw enemies at chokepoints to funnel enemies into a more manageable group.
 Force melee units to advance by hitting them at a distance.
 Be mindful of environmental hazards, such as deep water, lava and burning trees.
 Try to use your surroundings to your advantage.

-Learn From Your Mistakes:
+Learn from your mistakes:

 When playing an adventurer without a dungeon base, you have nothing to fall back on.
 If you have a dungeeon base, the enemy may counter attack you after you lose an invasion.
 Death is often inevitable in roguelike games, so it's important to learn from your mistakes.
 Each time you die, take note of what went wrong and how you can improve your strategy.
 Over time, you'll become more skilled and better equipped to handle the challenges that lie ahead.